By Lindsay Goldenberg

 3) All-Inclusive Resorts (that are kid-friendly)

 Camping not your stlyle?
-All-Inclusive Resorts take the guesswork out of a vacation.
+All-inclusive resorts take the guesswork out of a vacation.
 What’s better than that?
 We found great deals at Viva Wyndam Resorts , located in the Dominican Republic, Mexico, and the Bahamas.
-Not only do kids under 3 stay free, but children 3-17 stay AND eat for $30/day.
-If you and hubby want to actually be romantic for part of the vacation, they even offer supervised activities for the kiddies.
+Children under 12 eat, stay, AND play for free!
+If you and your hubby want to actually be romantic for part of the vacation, they even offer supervised activities for the kiddies.
 A couple hours alone on vacation equals at least 1 week at home.